alexdanilowicz/BarGraph/README.md

 #### First time?

+Install [Docker Desktop](https://docs.docker.com/desktop/) for your system.

-Pull the Docker image from Docker Hub:
+Then, pull the Docker image from Docker Hub:

 `docker pull aboghoss/bargraph`